....... My all time favorite is the model 21 gen 3. Bakers dozen of .45 in a lightweight package and fun to shoot.

 Neither 3rd gen. G-21 was reliable when I, first, bought then back in late 2003.
 Both of them had the original #4256 trigger bars in them; and neither would return-to-battery worth a damn.
 During the first two and a half years that I tried to run them, I used to get sick 'n tired of going onto the internet, trying to figure out what was wrong with my G-21's, only to read over and over again about how absolutely 'purr .... fect' the other fellow's frigg 'in Glock (anything) was!

 After Glock, Inc. got sued by, at least, two police agencies Smyrna finally decided to 'fess up' and fix the damned problem.
-After all the lies that Glock technical support told me, (You know, bullhooey lines like: 'Are you sure you're not limp-wristing the pistol?'* or, 'Maybe you're not using the right ammunition?'** Both expressions were introduced into America's firearm lexicon AFTER Glock's plastic pistols started to become popular!) the addition of their new #4256-1 trigger bars FINALLY fixed the problem!
+After all the lies that Glock technical support told me, (You know, bullhooey lines like: 'Are you sure you're not limp-wristing the pistol?'* or, 'Maybe you're not using the right ammunition?'** (Both expressions were introduced into America's firearm lexicon AFTER Glock's plastic pistols started to become popular!)
+Well, getting sued by a couple of large police agencies finally forced Glock, Inc/GmbH to fix the damned problem; and the replacement of Glock's old (for crap) #4256 trigger bars with their new (and much improved) #4256-1 trigger bars, at long last, fixed the problem!

 Since 2006 one of my G-21's has fired off, something like, 27 or 28 thousand rounds; and the other G-21 has fired a good 20 thousand, or so, rounds.
 All without so much as a single hiccup!
 What really pisses me off about Glock pistols is that out of all the major firearm manufacturers with whom I've done business over the past 40 years Glock, GmbH/Inc. is the only gun manufacturer who has repeatedly flat-out lied to me, over and over again.